-There are many things in this world you might find disappointing.
+There are many things in this world you might find yourself disappointed in.
 It might be the way people treat each other, how they deal with the environment, act selfishly without concern for others, and so on.
 Living in such a world, you might end up thinking that there is nothing you can do to improve the situation.
 However, this is not true.
 Whatever you do has consequences, which even though small, have the potential to create a huge impact.
-Here are five ways you can change the world by changing yourself.

 1. Be kind